process-analytics/bpmn-visualization-js/README.md

 # License

-`bpmn-visualization-js` is released under the Apache 2.0 license.
+`bpmn-visualization` is released under the `Apache 2.0` license.

-Some BPMN icons used by `bpmn-visualization-js` are derived from existing projects.
+Some BPMN icons used by `bpmn-visualization` are derived from existing projects.
 See the [BPMN Support page](docs/bpmn-support.adoc) for more details:
 - [draw.io](https://github.com/jgraph/drawio) (Apache-2.0)
 - [flaticon](https://www.flaticon.com) ([freepikcompany license](https://www.freepikcompany.com/legal#nav-flaticon))